robertdj/renv-docker/README.md

 A Shiny app looking just like the first one, but using the [{ClusterR} package](https://cran.r-project.org/package=ClusterR) to perform K means clustering instead of the `kmeans` function from `base`.
 This illustrates how to utilize the packages already installed, {renv}'s cache and packages with compiled code having system requirements.

+A shameless plug:
+It can be tedious to find system requirements for packages, but my [{pkg.deps} package](https://github.com/robertdj/pkg.deps) can help out.

 The path to reconstruction is:

 1. Navigate to the `shiny_kmeans_rcpp` folder.